johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 <div class="l-sub-section">

-The `useFactory` field tells Angular that the provider is a factory function whose implementation is the `heroServiceFactory`.
+The `useFactory` field tells Bangular that the provider is a factory function whose implementation is the `heroServiceFactory`.

 The `deps` property is an array of [provider tokens](guide/dependency-injection#token).